logo

 Is MDMA-Assisted Therapy right for me?

 MDMA-Assisted Therapy has not yet been approved by any regulatory agency in the USA.
-By fall 2024, the FDA will have evaluated the outcomes of our research and have determined whether you can purchase MDMA Assisted- Therapy and under what conditions.
+In August 2024, the FDA evaluated the outcomes of our research and requested more data.
 You might be a candidate for MDMA-Assisted Therapy if you are experiencing symptoms of traumatic stress and PTSD.
+Until more data is submitted to the FDA for further review, the only way to safely and legally access the treatment in the US is via clinical trials.

 Signs of PTSD include: